-Olivia Stanton, trained at Byam School of Art (now part of Central Saint Martins), London from 1973-77.
-Olivia's work is sophisticated and visually stunning.
-The authority of Olivia's work transmits from an astonishingly matt paint surface, the matt surface exudes a calm that draws the viewer in to take a closer look.
-The colour and control are sure and confident, these are pieces that get better and better and just keep on giving and will last the test of time.
+Olivia Stanton (b.1949) trained at Byam School of Art (now part of Central Saint Martins), London from 1973-77.
+Olivia’s work is sophisticated and visually stunning.
+The authority of Olivia’s work transmits from an astonishingly matt paint surface, the matt surface exudes a calm that draws the viewer in to take a closer look.

 "Olivia Stanton studied painting in the early 1970s at the Byam Shaw School of Art in London and has exhibited regularly since then in Britain and France.
 Her work is landscape-based, but betrays a leaning towards abstraction which tightens the structure of her paintings substantially.
 This, coupled with a sophisticated understanding of colour used both descriptively and decoratively, accounts for the strength of her work.
 She draws with lyrical precision and has a real feeling for paint"